Local Emergency Planning Committee (LEPC)

 If you have questions about hazardous chemicals or would like more information about the LEPC, contact the Calhoun County EMA at (256) 435-0540.

 How can industries submit EHS (302), Tier II, and other reports about hazardous materials?

 Industries regulated under the Emergency Planning and Community Right to Know Act (EPCRA), SARA Title III, may submit Tier II reports using the E-Plan system by visiting this link (E-Plan charges a fee for this service): www.erplan.net

 For information from the Alabama Emergency Response Commission (AERC / SERC) on Alabama's submittal guidelines for EHS (302) and other requirements, visit their website at the Alabama Department of Enivronmental Management (ADEM) webpage: http://www.adem.state.al.us/moreInfo/saraIII.cnt

-To submit information via email to the Calhoun County EMA, contact us by phone or email for guidance.
+To submit information via email to the Calhoun County EMA, contact us.